Director, First Year Writing and Rhetoric

 B.S., Indiana University; M.A., Indiana State University; Ph.D., Ball State University

 Patrick Clauss studies the relationships among argumentation theory, composition theory and pedagogy, and rhetoric.
-He is the author of iclaim: visualizing argument, and he teaches Writing and Rhetoric and a graduate practicum on the teaching of writing.
-He has recently worked with the College Board, serving as a consultant regarding AP examinations and high school and college curricula.
+He teaches Multimedia Writing and Rhetoric and a graduate practicum on the teaching of writing.
 In the spring of 2014, he was named a recipient of the Rev. Edmund P. Joyce, C.S.C.
 Award for Excellence in Undergraduate Teaching.
 He is currently a member of the College Board’s Curriculum Committee for the AP Language and Composition course and examination.

 "Challenges of Large-scale Writing Assessment: Portfolios, Through-course Assessments,